 Result 4.
-The two auction formats have no difference in achieving efficient allocations under positive externalities, but first-price auctions achieve efficient allocations more often than second-price auctions under negative externalities.
-The existence of inefficient equilibria and the externality level have no effect on efficiency.
+The two auction formats have no difference in achieving efficient allocations under positive externalities, but the FPA achieves efficient allocations more often than the SPA under negative externalities.
+The existence of inefficient equilibria and the level of externalities have no effect on efficiency.